anshman-git/Word_Chain_Game/README.md

 - Duplicate-word prevention
 - Safe input handling and edge-case fixes

-Quick Play (Windows)
+Quick Play (Window)
 1.Download the latest release zip from this repo.
 2.Extract the folder.
-3.Make sure WordChain.exe and words.txt are in the same folder.
+3.Make sure WordChain.exe and word.exe are in the same folder.
-4.Double-click WordChain.exe to start the game.
+4.Double_click WordChain.exe to start the game.
-5.Follow the on-screen instructions and enjoy.
+5.Follow the on-screen instruction and enjoy.
-6.No compilation needed.
-Just play instantly!
+6.No compilation needed, just play instantly!

 ---

 -Built by Anshman-